MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

    ![Screenshot of the Publish to Power BI screen.](./media/service-gateway-sql-tutorial/publish-to-power-bi.png)

-## Connect the dataset to a SQL Server database
+## Connect the dataset to the SQL Server database

 In Power BI Desktop, you connected directly to your on-premises SQL Server database.
 In the Power BI service, you need a data gateway to act as a bridge between the cloud and your on-premises network.
 Follow these steps to add your on-premises SQL Server database as a data source to a gateway and connect your dataset to this data source.